falconx/encounter-react/README.md

 # Bugs
  1. [ ] Pickup presence.
 Actual result: Users marker appears below the encountered marker until clicked on.
 (Note we have 1000 zIndex)
  2. [T] Char count doesn't reset after sending a message.
+ 3. [ ] Reponding to a message doesn't appear as a encountered user for the creator.
+Update fn HelperMixins.getEncounteredUsers.

 Luke:
  1. [ ] Design favicon.